-- Part-A: Consists of 10 questions carrying 2 marks for each question.
-10x2=20 Marks - Part-B:Consists of twelve questions.
+Part-A: Consists of 5 questions carrying 3 marks for each question.
+3x5=15 Marks which will carry 10 marks for each question.
+10x2=20 Marks

+Part-B: Consists of twelve questions.
 Candidates have to do eight questions.

-Each question will carry 5 marks.8x5=40 Marks - Part C: Consists of four questions and candidates have to do any two questions which will carry 10 marks for each question.
-10x2=20 Marks
+Part C: Consists of four questions and candidates have to do any two questions